 The course that it offers is related to actual practice as far as possible and covers basic areas of work encountered in legal practice.
 Students are grouped into 'firms' and work within up-to-date well-equipped 'offices'.
 They are provided with a variety of practical experiences in a series of legal situations.

-Enquiries regarding the College of Law should be addressed to The Director, The College of Law, PO Box 2, St Leonards, NSW 2065.
-Courses at the College are currently under review.
+Enquiries regarding the College of Law should be addressed to The Managing Director, The College of Law, PO Box 2.
+St Leonards.
+NSW 2065.

 ANU Legal Workshop